alainvanhoof/alpine_grafana/README.md

 Role Name
 =========

-This role creates a running and compiled from source Grafana instance.
+This role creates a running Grafana instance.

 Requirements
 ------------